SymanziJ/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JS library which was created to solve the problem that the code for components are split into two places, html and js files.
+It also makes coding dynamic web applications much easier because it requires less coding and is visually easier to read and understand.
+Additionally, React uses a virtual DOM which makes updating web applications faster because it only updates items that have changed instead of reloading the entire page.

 1. Describe component state.

+A component state is data connected to a component which controls how it behaves.

 1. Describe props.

+Props are arguments passed into React components.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+A side effect is when a function tries to modify anything outside of its scope.
+To sync effects, the second argument of the useEffect method can be a dependency array.